terryaney/KatApp.Provider/katapp documentation.md

 shareDataWithOtherApplications | boolean | If multiple KatApps on are on page, one data source can be shared across all KatApps by setting this to `true`. sessionUrl | url | When `registerDataWithService` is `true`, this url will be called for calculation ajax calls.
 Default value is `https://btr.lifeatworkportal.com/services/evolution/Calculation.ashx`. functionUrl | url | This url is used for all resource requests and also, if `registerDataWithService` is `false`, all calculation ajax calls.
-Default value is `https://btr.lifeatworkportal.com/services/evolution/CalculationFunction.ashx`. rbleUpdatesUrl | url | Base end-point url that is used for data updates, file uploads, server calculations, DocGen generation, etc. currentPage | string | String identifier for the current page.
+Default value is `https://btr.lifeatworkportal.com/services/evolution/CalculationFunction.ashx`. currentPage | string | String identifier for the current page.
 This value is passed to CalcEngines in the `iCurrentPage` input. requestIP | string | IP Address of client browser.
 Used during calculation job logging. environment | string | The environment the current Kaml View is running in.
 This value is passed to CalcEngines in the `iEnvironment` input.